Class schedule effective Apr. 1, 2018

 Want to get bendy?
 Neglect your own promises to stretch properly?
 Have a flexibility goal?
 New Years resolution?
 In this class, you will not only work on your overall mobility, range of motion and flexibility from head to toe but each month a specific muscle group will be highlighted: leg/front splits, shoulder/back backbends, the ever-elusive hips/middle or straddle split, etc. This 1-hour, guided stretching class is a great compliment to any training program and all levels of flexibility are welcome.
 Active, static and partner stretching techniques will be employed as there is not a “one size fits all” when it comes to flexibility.

-Aerials Yin and Yang
+Yin and Yang for Aerialists

 Hate rest days?
 Find the balance in this prehab class that works on your muscle imbalances caused by doing aerials.
-We will work on stretching/lengthening overworked muscles and on activating weaker/underused muscles with corrective exercise techniques developed by NASM (National Academy of Sport Medicine).
+We will work on the floor, stretching/lengthening overworked muscles and on activating weaker/underused muscles with corrective exercise techniques developed by NASM (National Academy of Sport Medicine).